 Note: Those seeking the Instructional Technology Specialist/K-12 track must have a North Carolina "A" Licensure or the equivalent from another state.

-An admissions exam is not required for this program if the applicant has an undergraduate GPA of 3.0 or better; and:
+GRE or MAT scores are required for entry into this program unless the applicant has an undergraduate GPA of 3.0 or better; and:

 - Three or more years of professional work experience; or

 - Completed 9 credit hours of graduate coursework at Appalachian State University or other accredited institution, with a grade of “B” or better, within the last 5 years.

 - Completed online application to graduate school

 - Application fee

 - Official transcripts must be submitted showing any completed degrees and transcripts showing any coursework completed at institutions other than Appalachian in the last five years